 Dr. Wael Zatar, J.H.
-Fletcher Professor and dean of the College of Information Technology and Engineering at Marshall University, has been named the 2019 West Virginia Outstanding Civil Engineering Educator of the Year by the West Virginia Section of the American Society of Civil Engineers.
+Fletcher Professor and dean of the College of Engineering and Computer Sciences at Marshall University, has been named the 2019 West Virginia Outstanding Civil Engineering Educator of the Year by the West Virginia Section of the American Society of Civil Engineers.

 The award recognizes a distinguished civil engineering educator who is a tenured faculty member in a West Virginia engineering school, a resident of the state, and a member who has demonstrated outstanding service to the civil engineering profession and the American Society of Civil Engineers (ASCE).

 Fewer than a handful of professors have received this highest-level civil engineering educator award in West Virginia.
 Zatar had earlier received the West Virginia Outstanding Civil Engineering Educator of the Year award in 2015 and is the only civil engineering educator in the state of West Virginia to receive the award twice.